-BEIJING (AP) — China’s economic growth stayed relatively stable in the latest quarter, buoyed by strength in retail spending and exports, giving the ruling Communist Party a boost as it prepares to appoint President Xi Jinping to a new term as leader.
+BEIJING (AP) — China’s economic growth stayed relatively stable in the latest quarter, buoyed by strength in retail spending and exports, giving the ruling Communist Party a boost as President Xi Jinping prepares for a new term as leader.

-Growth edged down to a still-robust 6.8 percent compared with a year earlier in the three months ending in September, down marginally from the previous quarter’s 6.9 percent, government data showed Thursday.
+The economy expanded at a still-robust 6.8 percent annual pace in the three months ending in September, a marginal change from the previous quarter’s 6.9 percent, government data showed Thursday.

-Growth has been unexpectedly strong this year, but forecasters expect activity to weaken as Beijing tightens controls on bank lending to cool a rise in debt cited by analysts as the biggest threat to China’s economic stability.
+Forecasters expect the unexpectedly strong growth this year to weaken as Beijing tightens controls on bank lending to cool a rise in debt cited by analysts as the biggest threat to economic stability.

 Communist leaders are trying to steer China to slower, more sustainable growth based on consumer spending instead of exports and investment.
-Beijing has used repeated infusions of credit to prevent activity from slowing too abruptly, but that has pushed up debt and delayed the economic rebalancing.
+By using repeated infusions of credit to prevent activity from slowing too abruptly, however, Beijing has pushed up debt and delayed the economic rebalancing.

 In a speech Wednesday at a ruling party congress, Xi said China’s “prospects are bright but the challenges are grim.”
 He said the party would have to take big risks and overcome “major resistance.”

-In his speech Wednesday, Xi repeated promises to give market forces the “decisive role” in allocating resources but also affirmed the party’s intention to build up state industry.
-Reform advocates say that might waste money and drag on economic growth.
+Xi’s speech Wednesday repeated promises to give market forces the “decisive role” but also affirmed the party’s intention to build up state industry, a strategy reform advocates say that might waste money and drag on economic growth.

-Thursday’s data showed retail sales rose 10.3 percent in September over a year earlier, down slightly from the 10.4 percent rate of the first three quarters, according to the National Bureau of Statistics.
+Thursday’s data showed retail sales rose 10.3 percent in September over a year earlier, down slightly from the 10.4 percent rate of the first three quarters.

 That was helped by a 34.2 percent rise in e-commerce spending over a year earlier, an 8.1 percent improvement over the same period of 2016.